 Here’s what the Subashiri Trail’s terrain is like:

-- Since the Subashiri Trail has the highest tree line, you’ll spend the first and last hours of your hike in a beautiful forest belt that looks mystical in dense fog.
-This part of the terrain is sometimes rocky, but it’s mostly a gentle slope.
+• Forest belt – Since the Subashiri Trail has the highest tree line, you’ll spend the first and last hours of your hike in a beautiful forest belt that looks mystical in dense fog.
+Although this part of the terrain is sometimes rocky, it’s mostly a gentle slope.

-- The rest of the ascending trail is made up of volcanic gravel with constant switchbacks.
+• Volcanic gravel – The rest of the ascending trail is volcanic gravel with constant switchbacks.
 Parts of this portion become very steep.

-- The descending trail is primarily a steep route of volcanic gravel.
-The most efficient way to tackle it is by running down and using your momentum, but this can be very tough on your knees (I know because this is what I mostly did).
+• Volcanic gravel again – The descending trail is primarily a steep volcanic gravel route.
+The most efficient way to tackle it is to run down and use your momentum, but this can be very tough on your knees (I know because this is what I mostly did).

 Hiking poles are highly recommended if you want to go down the Subashiri Trail at a steady and controlled pace.